Australia's assistance for health

 In making health investments, Australia works at country, regional and global levels and supports health research and innovation.

-Regional programs: includes Health Security Initiative for the Indo-Pacific region, the World Bank Group: ‘Advance UHC’ trust fund and the Indo-Pacific Sexual and Reproductive Health and Rights COVID-19 Surge Response.
+Regional programs: includes Partnerships for a Healthy Region, the World Bank Group: ‘Advance UHC’ trust fund and the Indo-Pacific Sexual and Reproductive Health and Rights COVID-19 Surge Response.

 Global programs: Australia partners with key multilateral organisations and global health initiatives to extend our reach and impact including:

 - World Health Organization (WHO)